 - Computer science as a required offering (read: computer science in every school).
 In 2015 Arkansas passed legislation that requires all secondary schools to offer computer science by 2015-2016.
 The Natural State now joins Texas with this requirement.
 New York City, Chicago Public Schools, and San Francisco schools have made a similar promise, following the example set by Broward County, FL, and Charles County, MD.
 Other states, such as Florida, are predicted to follow suit in the coming years.

 - Computer science required for graduation.
 Chicago Public Schools announced last year that computer science will be a required graduation credit.
 In other words, all students must take computer science in order to graduate from high school.

 Let's start by taking a look at the number of students that have taken (and are predicted to take) the AP Computer Science A exam and the number of college graduates who have received (or are predicted to receive) a Bachelor's degree in CS from 2000 to 2025.
 We've seen a couple of spikes in CS graduates over the past 50 years—and the data suggests we're on the verge of another one.
 Not only that, but the number of students taking AP Computer Science is on the rise as well.
 We used trendlines based on data from 2000 to today to predict growth in both AP CS enrollment and CS graduates, and the results are telling.
-We should also note that, this fall, the College Board is scheduled to launch a new, more accessible AP course, AP Computer Science Principles; therefore, our predictions are likely quite conservative.
+We should also note that these predictions were calculated before the College Board launched AP Computer Science Principles in the fall of 2016; therefore, our predictions are likely quite conservative.

 While these policies might be recent news, the need and motivation for computer science education is not.
 Because CS is vital to many companies today, the need for skilled computer scientists is growing rapidly.
 As a result, a lot of large companies and organizations, like SAS, have been philanthropically supporting K-12 CS instruction for years—especially since 2013, following the popularity of the Hour of Code.